 Well on its way to becoming one of 2020's greatest songs, 'Dynamite' was an immediate hit.
 Its official music video reached 10 million views and 1 million likes within just 20 minutes of its debut, simultaneously breaking the YouTube premiere record by drawing in 3 to 4 million concurrent viewers.

-Since then, BTS have reached new heights, getting over 265,000 digital downloads within the single's release week, spending 3 accumulative weeks reigning the Billboard Hot 100 and most recently, earning their first top 10 on Billboard's radio charts.
+Since then, BTS have reached new heights, getting over 265,000 digital downloads within the single's release week, spending numerous weeks reigning the Billboard Hot 100, earning their first top 10 on Billboard's radio charts, and getting a GRAMMY nomination for Best Pop Duo/Group Performance.
 According to a report by Forbes, the group's summer anthem has even sold over 2 million units in the US alone.
 BTS has even performed the track on stages all over the world.
 To say the least, BTS' is "lighting it up like dynamite".

 Before we dive into their upcoming album, BE, here's a list of 'Dynamite' covers from all over the world.